 Sir Isaac Newton was an English scientist.
 He was born in 1642 and died in 1727.
 This was around the time of the early colonization of North America, during the founding of some of the original 13 colonies, the French and Indiana wars, and the Salem witch trials.
 He lived just before the American Revolution.

 Newton is best known for three very important principles of physics called classical mechanics.
 These principles describe how things move and are referred to today by his name - Newton's Laws of Motion.
 There are three of them, Newtons First, Second and Third Law of Motion.
-Today's experiment will demonstrate Newton's Second Law of Motion.

 You can ask a math and science expert for homework help by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.

 Use your indyPL Library Card to check out books about Sir Isaac Newton at any of our locations, or check out e-books and e-audiobooks from home right to your device.
 If you have never used Axis 360 or OverDrive before, you can learn how to use them for both e-books and audiobooks.

 Need help?
 Ask a Library staff member at any of our locations or call, text, or email Ask-a-Librarian.
 The Tinker Station helpline at (317) 275-4500 is also available.
 It is staffed by device experts who can answer questions about how to read, watch and listen on a PC, tablet or phone.